What to Look For in a Childcare Center

 A facility that offers a preschool center or early learning center will provide a well-organized program to build on your child’s growth and development.
 By attending daycare your child will develop social skills and become more outwardly friendly toward strangers.

-You can depend on staff in a daycare center being trained and licensed.
+You can depend on staff in a childcare center being trained and licensed.
 Because it is a business with a full staff, if a caregiver is sick or takes a vacation, there is someone there to take their place.

 Considerations When Choosing a Childcare Center